headsnet/sms-bundle/README.md

 Listeners to these events will receive a `Headsnet\SmsBundle\Event\SmsEvent` instance which contains the message data.

+View an example [Event Subscriber](doc/subscribing-to-events.md) for these events.

 ## Contributing

 Pull requests and other contributions are very welcome.